 This basic credit is payable by reference to the number of children of the claimant.
-From 7 January 2013, an income tax charge has applied to this benefit where a claimant, their spouse, civil partner or person living with them earns over £50,000 per annum.
-The charge is 1% of the child benefit received for every £100 of the higher earner's earnings that exceeds £50,000 in the tax year.
+An income tax charge applies to this benefit where a claimant, their spouse, civil partner or person living with them earns over £50,000 per annum.
+The charge is 1% of the child benefit received for every £100 of the higher earner's income exceeds £50,000 in the tax year.
 So, if either you or your partner's income is £56,000, you will be taxed on 60% of the child benefit received.
-This is called the High-Income Child Benefit Charge.
+This is called the "High Income Child Benefit Charge".

-If your income reaches £60,000 then Child Benefit is recovered in full by the High-Income Child Benefit Charge.
+If your income reaches £60,000 then Child Benefit is recovered in full by the High Income Child Benefit Charge.
 Alternatively, the claimant can disclaim Child Benefit.